lukas-vilim/oculus-dev-bits/README.md

 `adb shell run-as com.<company>.<app> rm -rf debugcito` and `adb shell rm -rf /data/local/tmp/lldb-server-arm64` should take care of it.

+### lldb python crash when loading scripts
+If you encounter a problem during your experiments where the lldb crashes after loading the formatter scripts `UnrealEngine/Engine/Extras/LLDBDataFormatters/UEDataFormatters_2ByteChars.py`, or running python in general `lldb script`, try settings the `PYTHONPATH` env variable to `~/.oculus_debugger_runtime/lldb/2021.02.10/lldb/PythonLibs`.
+If this does not help your lldb is probably corrupted and you should consider redownloading it clean.

+Note that the VSCode extension uses the lldb-vscode.exe and sets the `PYTHONPATH` at start-up.
+This should not be the core of your issues but might help you investigate the setup further.

 ### Logs are your only hope
 The oculus debugger extension and the underlyin `debugcito` is closed source and I wasn't able to find anything useful even from disassembling it.
 So logs are your only hope and it is a real shame that many of the return values from the device are discarded in the process.

 The best thing I can recommend is to try to replay the same setup the `debugcito` does under the hood yourself from the steps you see in the logs and find fishy.
 Fortunatelly it does show the full ADB commands and file paths.

+### attachCommands failed to attach to process
+This is a common error message that means that something went wrong during the initial setup of lldb's connection, that you can replay from `%TMP%/lldbinit`, and it has probably even crashed.
+This failure might be completelly silent and without a trace of an error in the logs.

+If you are running Oculus Unreal 5.+ it's worth checking the generated .vscode project files for bad path formats.
+Something happened when the team migrated the fork over to UE5 and now the projects contain more escapes in the debugger settings than neccessarry.
+The `lldb` does not like escaped paths so if you see `\\\"` in your `launch.json` project file you are in trouble and this will silently fail the `lldb` process.